dicara/flask-app/README.md

      * Added fiducial pre-filtering
      * Added capability to ignore dyes
    * Add capability to define the dye profile major/minor versions
+ * v1.5.1
+   * The use_iid boolean should be recorded in the db for each primary analysis job.